fivdi/onoff/README.md

 example of a situation where there will be button bounce issues.
 The issue can be resolved by using the debounceTimeout option when creating the Gpio object for the button.
 In the below program the debounceTimeout is set to 10 milliseconds.
-This delays invoking the watch callback for the button until after 10 milliseconds have elapsed since the last time the state of the button changed.
+This delays invoking the watch callback for the button while the button is bouncing.
+The watch callback will not be invoked until the button stops bouncing and has been in a stable state for 10 milliseconds.

 ```js
 var Gpio = require('onoff').Gpio,